 We were most excited about starting our life with our new daughter or son—whichever was intended for us to have.
 It turned out to be a beautiful baby girl.

 What were you most nervous about?

-I was most nervous about the birthmother and all of the what-ifs.
-It can be a very trying time, but it can also be a very good time depending on the birthmother and her situation.
+I was most nervous about the expectant mother and all of the what-ifs.
+It can be a very trying time, but it can also be a very good time depending on the expectant mother and her situation.
 I learned that, in a way, you are going through what they go through during that time period due to your love for the child, even though you have not even met him or her yet.